-The Emmes Corporation
+The Emmes Company, LLC

 Financial Conflict of Interest (FCOI) in Research Policy

-The Emmes Corporation is committed to protecting the credibility and integrity of our staff and to ensure public trust and confidence in Emmes’ research related activities.
+The Emmes Company is committed to protecting the credibility and integrity of our staff and to ensure public trust and confidence in Emmes’ research related activities.
 This policy is designed to meet the requirements of Federal regulations covering conflicts of interest (42 CFR Part 50 Subpart F for grants and cooperative agreements and 45 CFR Part 94 for contracts).
-The Emmes Corporation has a responsibility to manage, reduce or eliminate any actual or potential conflicts of interest that may arise because of the financial interests of an Investigator.
+The Emmes Company has a responsibility to manage, reduce or eliminate any actual or potential conflicts of interest that may arise because of the financial interests of an Investigator.

 This policy promotes objectivity in research by establishing standards that provide a reasonable expectation that the design, conduct, and reporting of research funded under NIH contracts, grants or cooperative agreements will be free from bias resulting from Investigator financial conflicts of interest.